Pay Traffic Ticket Online

 What if I live outside of Polk County?

-If you wish to plea Not Guilty to a traffic infraction ticket, and you cannot appear for a hearing because you live outside Polk County, you must complete an Affidavit of Defense (available under Forms & Documents > County Criminal and Traffic or under “Related Documents” at the top of this page). and file it with Polk County Clerk’s Office on or before the 30-day due date.
+If you wish to plea Not Guilty to a traffic infraction ticket, and you cannot appear for a hearing because you live outside Polk County, you must complete an Affidavit of Defense (available below). and file it with Polk County Clerk’s Office on or before the 30-day due date.

 Effective October 1, 2006, speed in excess of 30 mph over the posted speed limit requires a mandatory court appearance.
 The fine is doubled for a second or subsequent conviction within 12 months when speed exceeds the limit by 30 mph or more.
-A person may not elect to attend a defensive driving course in lieu of a court appearance.
+A person may not elect to attend a basic driver improvement course in lieu of a court appearance.

 What if I'm found guilty of a civil traffic infraction?

-If you are found guilty of a civil traffic infraction, the court may assess fine and costs, order you to attend a defensive driving course or impose other penalties.
+If you are found guilty of a civil traffic infraction, the court may assess fine and costs, order you to attend a basic driver improvement course or impose other penalties.
 If you should fail to pay the fine and cost within the time allotted you by the court, if any, a suspension will be issued against your driver's license and additional penalties will be imposed.

 Fines are distributed to various funds established by the legislature with a portion being returned to the issuing law enforcement agency and a service charge retained by the Clerk of the Circuit Court.